Objects tell a story. They connect us to the past,

 Growing up at the foothills of the North Cascades, caring for and valuing the planet is in my DNA.
 Getting educated at Pratt in Brooklyn on sustainability and product life cycles has strengthened my conviction on the necessity of quality well made products that leave a minimal impact.
 Each day there is an opportunity to make an impact through choice.
 THESE ARE THE CHOICES WE'RE MAKING:

 Studio Production - Each product is made by hand in this tiny studio - Made in small batches with meticulous attention to detail - Made to last and last.
 Leather is an inherently perfect material for this, known for its longevity and aging.

 American Factories - We are committed to supporting American factories and businesses.
 We source our leather from a tannery in Pennsylvania, which has been around since the 1800s.

-Vegetable tanned leather - is a process of taking a raw material and making it into usable leather through the use of natural plant-based tannins.
-This process is quite different than other tanning processes, which use toxic heavy metals.
-We source from an American tannery exclusively focused on vegetable tanned leather which has been - around since the 1800s.
+Vegetable Tanned Leather - is a process of taking a raw material and making it into usable leather through natural plant-based tannins.
+This process is quite different from other tanning processes, which use toxic heavy metals.
+We source from an American tannery exclusively focused on vegetable tanned leather.

 Nontoxic Materials - Water based non-toxic dyes and finishes are exclusively used to color and condition the leather.
 We especially love the yummy smelling leather balm that is made right here in Washington.

 Reuse & Deadstock - We reuse packing materials and ensure they can be recycled.
-We are also a big fan of deadstock materials.
-We know a few great factories with access or damaged goods, which would be considered waste until we pick them up as deadstock for limited edition products.
+We are also a big fan of deadstock.
+These materials would be considered waste until we pick them up for limited edition products.